pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ---

-## Chapter V - The Girl in Pink [Science]
+## Chapter V - New Steps [Science]

 Mom followed her hero, Marie Curie, when I was 13.
 You would've thought scientists would no longer be in such a risk with the advancement of technology and safety mesurements.
 Nonetheless, she got ill from her exposure to radiation.
 Even though I suspected it might not have been as simple, I kept it to myself.
+Mom kept it to herself.
+Luna kept it to herself.

 Luna promised mom, on her dying bed, she would take care of me.

-Luna's family took me in as her foster brother.
-They gave me her brother's old room.
-It was a cozy place in the attic.
-It took me months to get used to the new place; everytime I woke up I wished I was still in my old bedroom.
+Luna's family took me in as her foster brother, into their farmhouse on the outskirts of Copenhagen.
+They gave me her brother's old room in the attic—a cozy, trapezium-shaped space under the slant of the red brick roof.
+The wooden floorboards creaked a familiar path from the bed to the small window, which looked out over a yellowish-green field that seemed to stretch forever.
+For months, I’d wake up each morning disoriented, my hand reaching for a light switch that wasn't on the right wall and my heart aching for the familiar crack in the ceiling of my old bedroom.
+Euclid's Elements was the only relic I brought from the past.

 They found it weird that my name was Science.
 They preferred to call me Alma's child.
 Apart from Luna, I could barely talk to anyone.
 Luna continued to homeschool me just like my mom did.
 We still didn't know who was teaching whom though.
 The more I spent my time burying my face in books, the less I knew how to communicate with other people.

 I would always be grateful to Luna for bringing me hundreds of books from the library.
 At least I didn't need to send her an email anymore.
 Not knowing how to cope with the loss of my mom, I punished myself by studying the fields I would never wanted to before, such as Computer Science, Data Science, and Forensic Science.
 I wasn't even trying to find an evidence that mom's death was orchestrated.
-In fact, I was very afraid to find out the truth.
+In fact, I was very afraid to find out the answer.
 It was a puzzle I never wanted to solve.
 If mom had been in danger, was Luna also in danger?
 How could I protect her if I couldn't even talk to a stranger?
 I often locked myself in the room, pretending I was a plant; hoping in case of a further tragedy, nothing would hold me accountable.
+The deeper I dived into unfamiliar subjects, the more I could forget my life.

-Luna often offered to take me when she went out with her friends but I always declined after the first time.
+Luna often offered to take me when she went out with her friends for a change of scenery.
+I always declined except for the first time.
 Her friends were really nice and friendly and didn't even bother me.
 I just felt uncomfortable with new people.
 I still felt uncomfortable with Luna's parents whom I shared the home with.
 While they treated me as their own child, all I did was eat, sleep, read books and ignore them.
 I never stopped feeling guilty for not knowing how to talk to them.

 Luna helped me contact with incredible professors from universities worldwide.
 Scholarships were just an application away.
 I didn't know why I never submitted one.

-One day, I realized it might have been a mistake to contact the professors.
-I took
+One day, I realized it might have been a mistake to contact the professors in the first place.
+As much as I hated it, I had to keep myself detached from the name Alma Kristensen; the nuclear physicist that gave me life.
+I had to keep myself detached from Luna.
+I realized how fortunate it was that I hid in the shadows for years.

+Luna came to my room to give me some books as usual.
+It had been 7 years since I got here.
+She'd already started working as an assistant professor at mom's department.
+She had to know this conversation was coming.

+"Luna, I know you still think of me as an innocent brother.
+I appreciate everything you did for me.
+I'm 20 now.
+I think I should go to a university and explore the world myself."

+It wasn't hard to convince her.
+She agreed.
+She wondered if I would like to join the academic path she took.
+I shook my head.
+I wanted to walk my own path that was different from mom's and Luna's.
+Luna tried to convince me she could pull some strings and got me enrolled to her class.
+I refused.
+For her own safety, Alma Kristensen's son shouldn't have anything to do with Luna.
+I explained to her that I didn't want a trail of paperwork to trace where I went.
+It was wise that I lived in the attic like someone that never existed.
+I needed to remained as a ghost.

+"Can I use mom's retirement funds?"

+"Of course, it's yours.
+I don't think you need to worry about financial things.
+I'm worried that you find it difficult to talk to people.
+I could do the talking for you, here, at my department."

+"Luna, trust me.
+I'll be ok.
+The less I talk, the easier I can be a ghost.
+It's meant to be my protection."

+I didn't know how to explain what I truly feared without sounding like a paranoid lunatic.
+I thanked God for Luna understanding me.
+Didn't she take me into her family because she could imagine the danger?
+Even though I could see her worries, she accepted my new journey.
+She came up with reasonable explanations to give her parents.
+They wished the best for me.
+I spent my last days enjoying their warmth.
+I didn't know how sad it would be to leave my second home.